Conservation Easements

 Is the land open to the public?

-No. Conservation easements do not create public access.
+No. Conservation easements do not open your property to public access.

 Will this affect my taxes?